mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 ![Screenshot of Microfrontend Composer homepage](img/microfrontend_composer.png)

-In the screenshot above is shown how the Composer tool should be looking due to the application configuration.
+The screenshot above shows what the Composer tool should look like based on the application configuration.
 Before deploying, please verify that micro-lc public variables have been created, that are:

 | Public Variable          | Value |